davidandradebbc/readme/DavidAndrade.md

 ## Personal Principles / Values
-I value improvement, excellence, team work and "getting things done".
+I value improvement, team work and "getting things done".
 I try to hold everyone, myself included, to high standards.
 But we are all a work in progress, just like the software we create; if I can help you with your development or you have suggestions for me, let’s chat!
 Also, I believe that we are here to do something special and the opportunities in front of us, to improve our Products, are huge - shall we?
 Then let’s do it together, we can achieve a lot if we work well as a team.

 Other things you should have in mind are that I will do my best to be fully transparent with you, there are things that I may not be able to share straight away for whatever reason but that is what I would like to do.
 I will have your back, it doesn’t really matter the situation, if you are doing something you believe is the right thing to do and with good intentions, then I will be there for you if it goes wrong.
 When we disagree, I will tell you in private and I’m sure we can work it out.